qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 ## Licensing

-Since QIX Engine runs under a license model, you should complete licensing configuration before you start this tutorial.

-**NOTE**: The examples do not yet contain these configuration options since the QIX Engine does not yet support it.
-Examples will be updated as soon as this becomes available.

-### Configuring the QIX Engine
+During beta, Qlik Core will not require licensing credentials.
+However, we highly recommend that you configure QIX Engine to use the license service which will enable you to transition out of the beta easily.

+On top of this, during beta each QIX Engine version will have a 30 day expiration (from when it was published), it will stop working after this time so make sure you can update and deploy often.

 When the QIX Engine is running, it periodically communicates with the License Service to verify that it is running with a valid license.
 A QIX Engine deployment must be configured with the URL that is used to call the License Service REST API.
-You can do this by providing the `LicenseServiceUrl` command switch to the engine in the `docker-compose.yml` file in the services definition.
+You can do this by providing the `LicenseServiceUrl` setting.
+See the orchestration examples below how that works for your targeted environment.

+## Configuring the QIX Engine

+You supply configuration to QIX Engine by adding `-S <setting>=<value>` arguments during startup.
+In a `docker-compose.yml` file it may look something like this.

 ```yml
 version: "3.0"